“

 A well-balanced diet rich in calcium is crucial for maintaining strong bones, teeth, and overall health.
 By incorporating a variety of calcium-rich foods such as dairy products, seafood, leafy greens, nuts, seeds, fortified foods, and legumes into your meals, you can easily meet your daily calcium requirements.

-Adequate vitamin D intake is also essential for enhancing calcium absorption.
-With a carefully planned, calcium-rich diet, you can prevent common diseases such as osteoporosis and rickets, ensuring a healthier, more resilient body throughout your life.
+Adequate Vitamin D intake is also essential for enhancing calcium absorption [7].
+With a carefully planned, calcium-rich diet, you can significantly support your bone health and may reduce the risk of common diseases such as osteoporosis and rickets, ensuring a healthier, more resilient body throughout your life [2].

 Expert Quote: